Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 !!!

 ### Setting and Getting Cloud App Properties
 An OEM's app store can manage the properties of a specific cloud app by setting and getting its `CloudAppProperties`.
-This table summarizes the properties that are included in `CloudAppProperties`.
+This table summarizes the properties that are included in `CloudAppProperties`:

 | Parameter Name  |  Description |
 | ------------- | ------------- |